California Custody and Co-Parenting Laws

 Breastfeeding Considerations

-Breastfeeding can influence parenting-time decisions for infants, especially when very young babies rely heavily on frequent feedings.
+Breastfeeding can influence visitation arrangements for infants, especially when very young babies rely on frequent feedings.
 California courts consider breastfeeding as one factor among many, while still aiming to support meaningful bonding and parenting time for both parents.
 Judges prefer solutions that balance the child’s nutritional needs with the importance of both parent–child relationships.

 Factors courts may consider include: